IvLabs/pc_guidelines/README.md

 - To make X11 forwarding default in your machine, add `ForwardX11 yes` in the `~/.ssh/config` file in your local machine.
 - Then, any GUI application can be started on the remote server (using the usual commands) and the display will be shown on your local machine.

+#### Using ROS and ROS based applications
+- ROS has already been installed system-wide.
+However, ROS environment variables will not be sourced by default in your bash terminals (since `source /opt/ros/kinetic/setup.bash` hasn't been added to the `.bashrc` file of the root user).
+- Thus, to use ROS, you must do `source /opt/ros/kinetic/setup.bash` in each terminal that you wish to use for ROS related commands.
+To make it default to your user (NOT the root user), you may add this command to your user's `.bashrc` file (this file is present in your home folder.
+If you're unsure, you can contact the admin on #gpus channel on Discord).
+- Note that there is no need to use the monitor in the lab for ROS based applications.
+You can do your work through ssh, and follow the X11 forwarding instructions above to get GUI applications working through ssh.
+- **WARNING**: If you add the source command to your `.bashrc` file, then you risk conflicts between your dependencies and dependencies in your `conda` or other environments (if any).
+So, if you face conflicts in (say) OpenCV (this is the most common conflict), then be sure to check your `.bashrc` file.
+- **WARNING**: Your simulations may lag when any training is going on (since CPU is also used during training).
+So, check if training is going on using `watch nvidia-smi` and coordinate with other users on the #gpus channel on Discord.

+**Instruction to current and future Admins**: Never put the source command in the root user's `.bashrc` file.
+It will create conflicts for other users' environments who don't use ROS.

 #### How to launch experiments
 - Use `tmux` to keep the session active even when you are disconnected from the server.
 If you haven't used it before, read [this tutorial](https://linuxize.com/post/getting-started-with-tmux/) to learn all the basics and [this cheatsheet](https://gist.github.com/MohamedAlaa/2961058) for some advanced functionalities.
 - Run the program or start the Jupyter Notebook / Lab within the tmux session.
 - Use the `watch nvidia-smi` command to monitor GPU usage.
 - Use `htop` to keep resources under control.
+- If other users are already using for training or running simulations or other tasks, then coordinate with them on the #gpus channel on Discord.